 Anyway, bring every piece of identification you have, along with your marriage certificate, passport photos and about €150 euros in cash.
 The cash is to pay for your 3-year residence permit, which is actually just an ID card, like your driver’s license.
-And remember to bring your German spouse with you, because the immigration office employees probably can’t speak English.
-(They can barely manage to dress themselves each morning.)
+And remember to bring your German spouse with you, because the immigration office employees probably won’t speak English.
+(They can barely manage to dress themselves in the morning.)

 - What is your name?
 (Nailed this one.)

 - Can you spell your name?
 (Blew this one.)